 Certain cancers are inherently or largely CDK4/6-independent, such as SCLC and TNBC, respectively.
 Additionally, many other cancers have significant subsets of patients that have CDK4/6-independent tumors and are treated by chemotherapy.
-For example, approximately 70% of patients with NSCLC have CDK4/6-dependent tumors, while approximately 30% of patients with NSCLC have CDK4/6-independent tumors.
+For example, approximately 70% of patients with NSCLC have CDK4/6-independent tumors, while approximately 30% of patients with NSCLC have CDK4/6-independent tumors.
 The major cell signaling pathways associated with CDK4/6-independent tumors are well understood, such as the role of inactivation of Rb.
-Rb status is often analyzed during cancer diagnoses, and we believe that evaluation of Rb status will allow us to identify a significant portion of patients with CDK4/6-independent tumors, we are also exploring the use of trilaciclib combined with chemotherapy and/or a checkpoint inhibitor in patients with CDK4/6-dependent tumors.
+Rb status is often analyzed during cancer diagnoses, and we believe that evaluation of Rb status will allow us to identify a significant portion of patients with CDK4/6-independent tumors.
+While we are initially focusing the development of trilaciclib on patients with CDK4/6-independent tumors, we are also exploring the use of trilaciclib combined with chemotherapy and/or a checkpoint inhibitor in patients with CDK4/6-dependent tumors.
 We believe that the benefits of HSPC preservation and T-cell stimulation by trilaciclib may override any potential short-term protection of a CDK4/6 dependent tumor from chemotherapy.